DogeProtocol/go-dp/.github/ISSUE_TEMPLATE/test.md

+---
-### Is this for a new testing feature or test?
+name: Add a new test or test system

-### If this is a test feature (such as a pipeline), what is it?

-### If this is for a new test, specify files/methods/functions or features that need to be tested?
+about: About a test or test system that needs to be addressed

-### Why is this test required?

-### What is the priority?
+title: ''
+labels: 'type:test'
+assignees: ''
+---

+#### Description

+#### Impact if not addressed

+#### Priority
-(On a scale of 1 to 5, with 1 being highest priority)
+On a scale of 1 to 5 (1 being most important)